nadrane/blog/source/_posts/build-your-own-regex.md

 ## Conclusion

-It's remarkable how simple and elegant the code for such a sophisticated generalized program can be.
+It's remarkable how simple and elegant the code for such a sophisticated and generalized program can be.
 The full source is available in this [GitHub repository](https://github.com/nadrane/build-your-own-regex)

 ### Footnotes